 from the Republic of Armenia to Georgia: construction materials including cement, agricultural products, tobacco and pharmaceuticals, jewelry, shoes

-from Georgia to the Republic of Armenia: nuts; non-alcoholic beverages; spirituous beverages; flour of fish; fruit: peaches, plums, citrus; mineral waters; wine;
+from Georgia to the Republic of Armenia: nuts; non-alcoholic beverages; spirituous beverages; flour of fish; fruit: peaches, plums, citrus; mineral waters; wine; mineral or chemical (Nitrogen) fertilizers; pharmaceuticals; plastics for packing of goods; bars and rods of iron or non-alloy steel; unwrought aluminium, cement, steel, etc.

 The Parties noted that there is a great potential and interest among the business circles in attracting investments to the economies of the Parties.

-The Parties agreed that one of the important directions of cooperation is the opening of representative offices and branches of business entities, and the adoption of measures to streamline and improve the efficiency of their activities.
+The Parties agreed that one of the important directions of cooperation is the creation of joint venture opportunities, opening of representative offices and branches of business entities, and the adoption of measures to streamline and improve the efficiency of their activities.

 According to the Statistical Committee of the Republic of Armenia there are currently 342 operating companies registered in the Republic of Armenia with participation of Georgian capital.
-According to the National Statistics office of Georgia, there are currently 386 operating companies registered in Georgia with participation of Armenian capital, from which 40 are joint ventures.
+According to the National Statistics office of Georgia, there are currently 386 operating companies registered in Georgia with participation of Armenian capital.
 The Armenian Party informed the Georgian Party about the opportunities available for Georgian entrepreneurs to set up production in Armenia and have access to the Eurasian Economic Union and Iranian markets, since Armenia is a member of the Eurasian Economic Union starting from 2015 and the free trade agreement between the Islamic Republic of Iran and EEU was signed in 2018.Till the end of 2019 free trade agreements between EEU and Serbia, and EEU and Singapore will be signed and it is planned to sign another two free trade agreements between EEU and Israel and between EEU and Egypt during 2020.

 One of the most important conditions for economic development of the Republic of Armenia is the improvement of business and investment environment.
 To achieve this goal, the Government aims to create a simple, transparent and less costly environment of state regulations, services and administrative procedures, equal competitive conditions, business supporting market infrastructure, as well as to implement a balanced tax and customs policy for the business.